OwenMelbz/babel-plugin-tailwind-rn/readme.md

 # Important Notes

+## Updating Config

+If you make a change to the tailwind.config.js you will need to cancel your metro bundler and boot it up again

 ## CSS Variables

 Due to Tailwind 1.4 using CSS variables this messes up react native.
 This means we need to run Tailwind in IE11 mode.